heremaps/msdkui-android/Documentation/Guides/UserGuide.md

-## Why use the HERE Mobile SDK UI Kit?
+## Why use the MSDKUI?
-The HERE Mobile SDK UI Kit provides highly flexible and customizable User Interface building blocks that can be freely combined and arranged with your own UI components - with just a few lines of code.
+The MSDKUI provides highly flexible and customizable User Interface building blocks that can be freely combined and arranged with your own UI components - with just a few lines of code.

-The HERE Mobile SDK UI Kit builds upon optimized native platform code to fully support Xcode's _Interface Builder_ and Android Studio's _Layout Editor_ resulting in reduced development time and a faster time to market for your apps.
+The MSDKUI builds upon optimized native platform code to fully support Xcode's _Interface Builder_ and Android Studio's _Layout Editor_ resulting in reduced development time and a faster time to market for your apps.

-- **Cleaner code:** By using the HERE Mobile SDK UI Kit's already assembled modular high- and low-level components, you can easily decouple existing (or new) HERE Mobile SDK logic from your UI modules and other parts of your application.
+- **Cleaner code:** By using the MSDKUI's already assembled modular high- and low-level components, you can easily decouple existing (or new) HERE Mobile SDK logic from your UI modules and other parts of your application.

 - **Easy to learn:** Each prebuilt component allows for straight-forward customization, either by switching on/off a predefined set of styles or by customizing the views programmatically.
 As each component is based on platform code, it behaves exactly like you would expect from any other native UI component you may have already in use.

-- **Flexible:** All HERE Mobile SDK UI Kit components can be independently integrated from each other - allowing extensible cutting-edge user interfaces.
+- **Flexible:** All MSDKUI components can be independently integrated from each other - allowing extensible cutting-edge user interfaces.
 Imagine an interactive route summary mixed with customized planning options directly showing the route to your facility?
 Or presenting route maneuvers based on the user's traffic preference on the same view?
 No matter what kind of user flow you want to create, with the HERE Mobile SDK UI Kit it is now all in your hands - making the HERE Mobile SDK a more powerful development tool than ever before.

-With the HERE Mobile SDK UI Kit, realizing complete apps including comprehensive route planning and state-of-the-art guidance becomes a matter of minutes.
-While hiding the underlying complexity, you still have all the freedom you need to build unique and powerful apps - take a quick tour with our [HERE Mobile SDK UI Kit Primer](#getting-started---a-here-mobile-sdk-ui-kit-primer) to see a practical example.
+With the MSDKUI, realizing complete apps including comprehensive route planning and state-of-the-art guidance becomes a matter of minutes.
+While hiding the underlying complexity, you still have all the freedom you need to build unique and powerful apps - take a quick tour with our [HERE Mobile SDK UI Kit Primer](#getting-started---a-msdkui-primer) to see a practical example.

-Version 2.x of the HERE Mobile SDK UI Kit mainly focuses on enabling user experiences related to route planning and guidance.
-The HERE Mobile SDK UI Kit components are available for iOS and Android, supporting Java and Kotlin on Android, likewise Swift on iOS.
+Version 2.x of the MSDKUI mainly focuses on enabling user experiences related to route planning and guidance.
+The MSDKUI components are available for iOS and Android, supporting Java and Kotlin on Android, likewise Swift on iOS.

 ## Where to start?
-- If you haven't done so, please read our [Quick Start](QuickStart.md) guide to see how you can integrate the HERE Mobile SDK UI Kit into your own apps.
+- If you haven't done so, please read our [Quick Start](QuickStart.md) guide to see how you can integrate the MSDKUI into your own apps.
 - Check the [API Reference](https://heremaps.github.io/msdkui-android/) that can also be built locally using the command line, see [Contribution Guide](ContributionGuide.md).
 - You can also find:
   - Numerous [examples](../Guides_Examples/) accompanying this user guide
-  - A HERE MSDK UI [demo app](../../MSDKUIDemo/) showcasing most features of the HERE Mobile SDK UI Kit in production-ready quality
+  - A HERE MSDK UI [demo app](../../MSDKUIDemo/) showcasing most features of the MSDKUI in production-ready quality
-- Read the [HERE Mobile SDK UI Kit Primer](#getting-started---a-here-mobile-sdk-ui-kit-primer) chapter of this user guide.
+- Read the [HERE Mobile SDK UI Kit Primer](#getting-started---a-msdkui-primer) chapter of this user guide.

 ## How to read this guide?
-In the following sections we will guide you through the most common usage scenarios and reveal tips and easy-to-understand guidelines to help you get the most out of using the HERE Mobile SDK UI Kit for Android.
+In the following sections we will guide you through the most common usage scenarios and reveal tips and easy-to-understand guidelines to help you get the most out of using the MSDKUI for Android.
 All _main_ sections can be read independent from each other, so you can skip any section and dive straight into the topics you are most interested in.

 >**Note:** All examples that are built as part of this user guide are optimized for portrait mode to keep the projects light weighted and focused.
-The HERE Mobile SDK UI Kit fully supports portrait _and_ landscape mode.
+The MSDKUI fully supports portrait _and_ landscape mode.
 Adapting user interfaces for specific resolutions and orientations depends on your specific requirements - and taste - which is beyond the scope of this document.
 If supporting landscape requires specific attention or differs from standard Android behavior, it is noted down - otherwise not.

-All HERE Mobile SDK UI Kit components support initialization from layouts or by code (programmatically).
+AllMSDKUI components support initialization from layouts or by code (programmatically).
 For most examples, we recommend using layouts.
-As you can use HERE Mobile SDK UI Kit components like any other view or 3rd party custom component, the general workflow does not contain any specific treatment.
+As you can use MSDKUI components like any other view or 3rd party custom component, the general workflow does not contain any specific treatment.
 If you are new to working with views and layouts under Android, we recommend to read Android's [Layout Guide](https://developer.android.com/guide/topics/ui/declaring-layout).

-## Getting started - A HERE Mobile SDK UI Kit Primer
+## Getting started - A MSDKUI Primer
-In this short tutorial, we are guiding you through your first application with the HERE Mobile SDK UI Kit.
+In this short tutorial, we are guiding you through your first application with the MSDKUI.
 We are creating a small route planning application and provide reusable code snippets and guidelines on how to avoid the most common pitfalls.
 The resulting app is kept as simple as possible - feel free to modify or extend it based on your own taste and needs.

->**Note:** For integrating the HERE Mobile SDK UI Kit framework, please have a look at our [Quick Start](QuickStart.md) to safely guide you through the first steps.
+>**Note:** For integrating the MSDKUI framework, please have a look at our [Quick Start](QuickStart.md) to safely guide you through the first steps.

 You can find the complete example code of the _MSDKUIPrimer_ app in the [examples section](../Guides_Examples/).
 We recommend that you follow this tutorial step-by-step.
 However, if you get stuck or if you just want to inspect the resulting code of this tutorial, please refer to the app as a point of reference.

-## Overview of the HERE Mobile SDK UI Kit Primer example
+## Overview of the MSDKUI Primer example
-The HERE Mobile SDK UI Kit Primer example app consists of three screens illustrating some of the main HERE Mobile SDK UI Kit components _in action_:
+The HERE Mobile SDK UI Kit Primer example app consists of three screens illustrating some of the main MSDKUI components _in action_:

 **Main Screen** (`MainActivity.java`)
 - Shows a programmatically pre-populated `WaypointList`